tinymce/tinymce-docs/plugins/a11ychecker.md

 <a class="anchor" id="D4O"></a>
 <h4><a class="anchorable" href="#D4O">Ordered list structure</a></h4>

 **Rule info:** This rule checks that an `ol` element is used for ordered lists.
-Do not use paragraphs beginning with numbers or roman numverals instead of an actual `ol` element containing `li` items.
+Do not use paragraphs beginning with numbers or roman numerals instead of an actual `ol` element containing `li` items.
 This is to simplify navigation and parsing of the content for users of assistive technologies.

 <a class="anchor" id="D4U"></a>
 <h4><a class="anchorable" href="#D4U">Unordered list structure</a></h4>